yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-explore.md

     DEALLOCATE
     ```

-Use procedure to encapsulate transactions with error handling.
+Use a procedure to encapsulate transactions with error handling.

 1. Create the procedure with the business logic.